dotnet/docs/docs/standard/datetime/how-to-use-dateonly-timeonly.md

 ### Work with TimeSpan and DateTime

-<xref:System.TimeOnly> can be created from and converted to, a <xref:System.TimeSpan>.
+<xref:System.TimeOnly> can be created from and converted to a <xref:System.TimeSpan>.
 Also, `TimeOnly` can be used with a <xref:System.DateTime>, either to create the `TimeOnly` instance, or to create a `DateTime` instance as long as a date is provided.

 The following example creates a `TimeOnly` object from a `TimeSpan`, and then converts it back: